Browse by Medical Category

 The selection process involves an initial assessment of your CV, personal statement and three letters of recommendation.
 Selected applicants will be invited for one-day interviews with Drs.
-Ajay Singh and Matthew Dattwyler, the MGH Emergency Radiology Fellowship Directors; Dr. Robert Novelline, the MGH ED Radiology Fellowship Director Emeritus; and Dr. Michael Lev, the MGH ED Radiology Division Head, along with other staff members and current fellows.
+Ajay Singh the MGH Emergency Radiology Fellowship Director, Dr. Robert Novelline the MGH ED Radiology Fellowship Director Emeritus, and Dr. Michael Lev the MGH ED Radiology Division Head, along with other staff members and current fellows.
 The applicant will have an opportunity to get acquainted with our working environment and facilities.
 There are up to four fellowship positions available per academic year.

 Foreign medical graduates are encouraged to apply for our fellowship.
 Please note: To be considered for a fellowship position, you must have passed the entire USMLE (steps 1, 2, 3, CSA and TOEFL) and be eligible for a Medical License in the Commonwealth of Massachusetts.
 Please visit the United States Medical Licensing Examination (USMLE) website and the Massachusetts Medical Board for more detailed information.

 For applicants who went to a foreign medical school, please include:

 2. Send your application materials to:

 Stephanie GeohagenDivision Administrator, Emergency RadiologyMassachusetts General Hospital Department of Radiology55 Fruit Street, BLK SB0029ABoston, MA 02114